 Through FX International Payments and AccessLine, American Express makes it easy to pay suppliers and send or receive currency, while also helping with cashflow management and providing an opportunity to earn reward points.

-If you’re not yet an American Express card member, for a limited time you can score up to a huge 150,000 bonus points with a new card.
-Check out our overview of the range here.
+If you’re not yet an American Express card member, you can often score a huge swag of bonus reward points with a new card.
+To find out more, check out our overview of the card range here.

 This article has been prepared in partnership with American Express.
 To view other articles in this series, click here.